manifoldsolutions/MNIST-by-hand/README.md

 If you don't have or don't know JAX, you can easily modify the code to be written in numpy (replace "jn" with "np" + debug), but this, again, will slow it down.

+The code uses tensorflow.keras to download the mnist dataset.
+If you don't have that, you can surely download the dataset in many other places.

 CC-BY-NC-4.0